 Since then, we’ve been blessed with three precious and lively children.
 Together, these guys are my greatest adventure.

-Hard stuff: My son was diagnosed with sensory processing disorder almost 2 years ago.
+My son was diagnosed with sensory processing disorder 2 years ago.
 At that time, his disorder was severe and our family was in crisis.
 (You can read the story here.)
 He has come a very long way, but being the mother of 3 busy kiddos, one of which has some extra challenges, along with navigating homeschool and all our family rhythms keeps me humble and leaning on Christ for sure.
 If there’s anything I’m learning with kids, it’s that things don’t go like you expect, but then you find that God’s presence is right there with you in the mess loving you and helping you look more like Him.

 Okay, now give us the scoop.
 What are you into?
 We want trivia and confessions.

 Fun fact: When I met Ty, I was 14.
 We didn’t become friends until 4 years later, but I distinctly remember thinking “That is one cool last name!”
 So the joke is that I married him for his cool name.

 I could live on Tex-Mex.
 I love books (mostly non-fiction), because I’m a nerd, an Enneagram 5 (I think), and always in research mode.
 I’d choose to live in a long baggy sweater with leggings as the all-occasion outfit of choice if the weather and wardrobe afforded it.

 Confession: My kids don’t eat enough fruits and vegetables.
 After lots of experimentation, I created a killer smoothie recipe that gets them 4 or more servings in one glass.
-(Come on.
-Every victory counts!
+(Every victory counts!
 Can I get a witness?)

 Those close to me know I’m extremely silly and have been known to get just a tad slap happy after a certain hour.
 And for me, there’s not a whole lot better than sitting down with hot coffee and a dear friend to chat about life, love, the goodness of God, and all the crazy stuff in between.

 Why are you so passionate about this idea of cultivating a home from the inside out?